-Cloudbreak, a data structure protocol, used to read and write across the network concurrently.
+Cloudbreak, a data structure protocol, is used to read and write across the network concurrently.
 Cloudbreak is the Solana network’s account database.
 In order to achieve the necessary scalability on the Solana network, it requires the use of Cloudbreak which is optimal for concurrent reads and writes across the network.

 Archivers are employed for data storage.
 Data on Solana offloads from validators to a network of nodes known as Archivers.
 These nodes can be lightweight and they will be subject to a check, every so often, to ensure they are storing the right data.